Produced by the Office of Marketing and Communications

 Photo by Kent Nishimura/Los Angeles Times via Getty Images

-A showdown over the nation’s $31 trillion debt—with Democrats rolling out a long-shot plan to bypass the Republican majority in the House of Representatives, and Republicans aiming to bargain with Joe Biden over their spending-cut priorities—must end in an deal to allow the U.S. government to borrow more money, according to a University of Maryland finance expert.
+A showdown over the nation’s $31 trillion debt—with Democrats rolling out a long-shot plan to bypass the Republican majority in the House of Representatives, and Republicans aiming to bargain with Joe Biden over their spending-cut priorities—must end in a deal to allow the U.S. government to borrow more money, according to a University of Maryland finance expert.

 With the country set to default on its bills at the beginning of June, the alternative is global financial chaos hitting regular Americans and big firms alike, said Michael Faulkender, Dean’s Professor of Finance who served as assistant secretary of the treasury for economic policy during the Trump administration in an interview with Maryland Today.